 Based on my rankings, Air France offers one of the world’s best first class experiences.
 Air France’s 777-300ER first class is the world’s second best first class product in my opinion, after Emirates’ new 777-300ER first class.

 If you’re connecting in Paris, you’ll be picked up from your arriving flight and will be brought to the lounge.
 After relaxing (and not having to worry about anything, since the staff keep an eye on the time), you’ll then be driven to your connecting flight when it’s time.

 The food in the Air France La Premiere Lounge is the best of any lounge I’ve experienced.
 There’s also a spa, where you can receive a complimentary treatment.
 Perhaps best of all, the entire experience is performed with such French confidence, which I can’t help but love.

 The Air France first class ground experience is available to those traveling in Air France first class.
 As of now Air France exclusively has first class on select Boeing 777-300ER aircraft, though rumor has it that some future delivery Airbus A350-900s will have first class as well.

 The good news is that there’s another cool way to get access to this lounge.
 Unfortunately it keeps getting more and more costly, with an increasing number of restrictions.

 Air France sells access to the La Premiere First Class Lounge

-Restrictions to buying La Premiere ground service
+Restrictions on buying La Premiere ground services

 - You must be flying on a long haul Air France flight in business class